Skip to main content

 Request Node

 Defines workflow inputs.
 Each input field has a name, type, and optional default value.
-The values you pass to start_run populate these fields.
+Values submitted from the UI or internal execution services populate these fields.

 Response Node